 Systemic lupus erythematosus (SLE), commonly known as lupus, is an autoimmune illness that affects all parts of the body.
 The term "lupus" is also used for other, related illnesses described below.

 In SLE, the immune system, which normally protects the body from foreign invaders and infection, malfunctions and instead attacks a person's own healthy body tissues.
-Its cause is unknown, but most scientists believe that genetics, combined with outside triggers (such as infections, medications or other environmental factors) lead people to develop lupus.
+Why it does so is unknown, but most scientists believe that genetics, combined with outside triggers (such as infections, medications or other environmental factors), lead people to develop lupus.
 Lupus is a lifelong condition, but symptoms tend to cycle in alternate periods of "flares" (or "flares-ups") and remissions.
 Lupus affects women much more than men.
 There is no known cure, but numerous treatments are available.

 If your primary care doctor suspects you may have lupus, contact a rheumatologist to confirm the diagnosis and get appropriate treatment.
 HSS is top ranked for rheumatology by U.S.News & World Report.

-There are several different forms of lupus
+There are five recognized forms of lupus:

 Depending on the symptoms, blood test results and the particular organs involved, a person with lupus may receive one or more of the following:

 Get more detailed information about lupus from the articles and other content below, or select Treating Physicians to find the best rheumatologist at HSS for your particular condition and insurance.
 The Lupus and APS Center of Excellence offers multidisciplinary patient care, support and education.